 - diarrhea and vomiting

 Most health professionals believe the flu is an airborne illness that spreads when tiny droplets of the virus are emitted from a sneeze, cough, or even talking.
-When you have the flu, contagiousness can vary.
 Most people are very contagious approximately three to four days after the illness begins.
 This varies depending on the strength of your immune system and your age.

 How can I stay healthy this flu season?